The Gaston Gazette

-The Gaston Gazette is an American, English-language daily newspaper based in Gastonia, North Carolina.
+The Gaston Gazette is a daily newspaper based in Gastonia, North Carolina.
 The newspaper was owned by Freedom Communications until 2012, when Freedom sold its Florida and North Carolina papers to Halifax Media Group.
 In 2015, Halifax was acquired by New Media Investment Group, which was merged and became Gannett in 2019.

-Its editorial position is generally conservative, and sometimes libertarian.
-Among the syndicated columnists whose columns it runs are Thomas Sowell, Walter Williams, and Tibor Machan.

 Overview

 The Gazette primarily serves Gastonia and Gaston County and the surrounding counties of Lincoln County in North Carolina and York County in South Carolina.

 The Gazette partners with WSOC-TV (Channel 9, an ABC affiliate) in nearby Charlotte.

 The Gaston Gazette is a member of the North Carolina Press Association.

 The Gaston Gazette has a Facebook page for sharing news and interacting with readers.

+In December 2023, the paper announced it will be switching from carrier to mail delivery via the U.S. Postal Service.

 History

 The Gaston Gazette was founded in 1880.
 The newspaper has had several names: